kgateway-dev/kgateway/docs/content/reference/cli/glooctl_upgrade.md

 ```
   -h, --help             help for upgrade
       --path string      Desired path for your upgraded glooctl binary.
 Defaults to the location of your currently executing binary.
       --release string   Which glooctl release to download.
-Specify a git tag corresponding to the desired version of glooctl. (default "latest")
+Specify a release tag corresponding to the desired version of glooctl or specify experimental to get bleeding edge release. (default "latest")
 ```

 ### Options inherited from parent commands